 My Thighs Are the New Thigh Gap

-While I was at yoga yesterday, the instructor kicked off the class by directing the group to stand tall in mountain pose.
+During yoga last summer, the instructor kicked off the class by directing the group to stand tall in mountain pose.
 “Feet together, hands at your heart center,” she said.
-“Close your eyes and listen to your body.
+“Close your eyes, and listen to your body.
 What do you want from this practice?”

 I didn’t close my eyes.
 Instead, I stared at my reflection in the mirror, trying to subtly arch my back in a way that would separate my thighs.
 It was a trick I picked up while in the depths of my eating disorder—adjusting my posture to better highlight the ever-covetable thigh gap.
 And while these days, I’m much more at peace with my much healthier (and much stronger) physique, some habits die hard.
 I’ve found yoga to be immensely helpful, as there’s no better way to work through your issues than by literally putting yourself in physically compromising positions.

 In those beautiful seconds, your priorities change; there’s no room for doubts or bullshit or toxic thoughts, only breath and focus.
 It’s practice for real life, the letting go.
 But those first few minutes of class—the minutes before I remember exactly what my body is capable of—are often when I find myself at my most vulnerable.
 That unsureness is reflected back to me, amplified by the surrounding mirrors.
 So I arch my back and shift my weight, silently judging my thighs.

 What did I want from this practice?
 I finally closed my eyes, sighed deeply, and silently repeated my usual mantra: acceptance.